 Other Things to Note

 Marvin watches my house and my pet cats while I am away.
-I am a five minute drive from Bananas Restaurant and Lindbergh's Landing.
+I am a five minute drive from Bananas Restaurant and Lindbergh's Landing in one direction.
+Eden Life Centre is a natural health care destination in the neighborhood.
+For friends, check out the Banyan Tree B and B. Chrishi Beach is one of favorite places to lunch, dine, or spend time on their expansive beach.
 Check out (website hidden).

 We prefer our guests smoke outside.
 We are not set up for smokers inside.
 Please keep the noise level at a reasonable level.
 It feels secluded but sound does travel easily on the slope.
 Because of the resident cats, and the difficulty of getting animals on to Nevis, no other pets can be accommodated.

 Professional illustrator and promoter for the elite tourist destination of St. Kitts and Nevis and founder of the Essential Nevisian Journey map since 2003, now The St. Kitts and Nevis Journey Map.
 I am a permanent resident of Nevis but currently in the US helping with the care of my 94-year old parent.
 Breast cancer survivor.
 I love coffee and dark chocolate and rich mellow cabernet sauvignon!